Sporting de Bissau

-Sporting Clube de Bissau, usually known as Sporting de Bissau, is a football (soccer) club from Bissau, Guinea-Bissau.
+Sporting Clube de Bissau, usually known as Sporting de Bissau, is a professional football club from Bissau, Guinea-Bissau.

 History

 The club was founded on 30 January 1936 in Bissau, the club named after to that of the Portuguese club Sporting CP of Lisbon and is the 89th affiliate.

 In the colonial era, the club competed three times in the Portuguese Cup, SC Braga in 1970, the 1972 edition which was their last appearance reached up to round one and challenged with UD Sintrense and Oriental Lisboa and was later out.

 The club has the most number of national championships number 14 titles, their last was won in 2010, it also has 6 cup and 2 super cup titles.

 After independence, SC Bissau reached the cup final and won their first title 1982, two more were won in 1986 and 1987.
 Another was won in 1991 after defeating Benfica Bissau 1–0 in the cup final.
 Another final chance was played in 1994, they lost 2–1 to Ténis Clube de Bissau, a club now known as Mavegro.
 Sporting Bissau had their second stint for another title, in the final, they lost to the same club 3–1, a club that became Mavegro.
 After winning their 2004 championship titile, they made a rematch with Mavegro in the 2004 super cup match and won their first of two super cup titles for the club.
 Sporting won their recent cup title in 2005 after defeating Bissorã 4–2 in the cup final.
 Sporting came into their recent super cup appearance in 2005, as they also were national champions, they faced the cup runner up Bissorã and claimed their last super cup title for Sporting.

 In 1986, Sporting Bissau celebrated their 50th anniversary of the club's foundation.

 In March 2016, Sporting Bissau was in first place with 17 points and 5 matches won, but the season was cancelled after May due to financial problems.
 Sporting Bissau finished on the edge of the relegation zone for the 2017 season with 11th place, enough to be kept as a First Division club for the following season, this was predominantly their final appearance in the cup final for the club.